GNR Stirling 4-2-2: 1870 Series

 The prototype engine, No. 1, was built in 1870 but proved to be a poor steamer that suffered from numerous teething troubles, including troublesome balanced slide valves, a blast pipe that was too high, and a firebox that was too small.
-Within a few weeks, the blast pipe would be adjusted and made standard for the rest of the class, but it would take another 7 years for her firebox to be enlarged.
+Within a few weeks, the blast pipe would be adjusted and made standard for the rest of the class, but it would take another 7 years for its firebox to be enlarged.
 Other No. 1-specific details included 11 splasher slots instead of 10, slide rods with a fishbelly shape, and a special, X-shaped bogie frame.

 The next two locomotives were No. 8, built around December 1870, and No. 33, built on 15 March 1871.
 Learning from No. 1, they featured a boiler with more boiler tubes and a longer wheelbase to carry a larger firebox.
 Stirling also incorporated experimental water midfeathers in the fireboxes instead of a conventional brick arch, but these do not seem to have been successful and were removed some time later.

 However, the new firebox and boiler dimensions proved satisfactory and were applied to the next 24 locomotives.
 Regardless, Stirling still took the time to experiment with different boiler tube and firebox crown dimensions with individual locomotives.

 Following the Newark brake trials of 1875 and the Abbots Ripton rail accident in January 1876, the GNR made Smith's simple, non-automatic vacuum brake standard on all its passenger stock, and Nos.
 221 and 94 of 1876 were the first members of the class built with the new brake apparatus that consisted of an arrangement of pipes and ejectors wrapping around the smokebox.
 These two locomotives were also built with better springing for smoother rides, with the trailing wheel diameter increasing from 4 ft 1 in to 4 ft 7 in.
 All three features became class standard, and the older locomotives would be progressively updated.

 1880 Series

-No. 1 was due for an overhaul in 1880, and was once again the prototype for a large redesign of the class.
+No. 1 was due for an overhaul in 1880 and, once again, served as the prototype for a large redesign of the class.
 It left the works with a larger boiler of diameter 4 ft 2 in pitched higher above the rails with a pressure of 150 psi.
 Bigger frames were also implemented to support the boiler and deal with frame cracking issues.
 Nos.
 662 and 663 would be the first locomotives in the class built to these specifications in 1881.

 No. 664 was built with a plain, solid splasher design in 1881.
 It also had a dummy rear sandbox that spanned across the cab to the splasher.
-From this point on, new locomotives were built as such, and older locomotives would steadily receive dummy rear sandboxes and have their splasher slots plated up.
+These features became standard for all locomotives, though older locomotives would instead have their splasher slots plated up.

 The automatic vacuum brake became the new GNR standard brake gear in 1884, which saw the exhaust pipes moving inside the boiler.
 No. 772 would be the first of the class to be built with this brake, and older examples were gradually converted from Smith's non-automatic brake.